Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 You can use this feature a number of times equal to your wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

-# Channel Divinity: Preserve Life
+# Channel Divinity: Unseen Strike
-Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.
+Starting at 2nd level, when you perform a melee attack while invisible, you can use your Channel Divinity to get a critical hit, instead of rolling.

-As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your cleric level.
-Choose any creatures within 30 feet of you, and divide those hit points among them.
-This feature can restore a creature to no more than half of its hit point maximum.
-You can't use this feature on an undead or a construct.

 # Blessed Healer
 Beginning at 6th level, the healing spells you cast on others heal you as well.
 When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.